BerkeleyHCI/edg-ide/ide-getting-started.md

 ```

 > Note that the connect statement is ordered with the starting item first, then the rest in order.
-> Stylistically, we prefer sources before sinks, defined loosely (including dataflow or power flow notations).
+> Stylistically, we prefer sources before sinks, defined loosely (such as dataflow or power flow notations).
 > This convention is also used by the block diagram visualizer to define an order where it isn't apparent from the port types, for example if two bidirectional digital ports are connected together, as opposed to a digital source to a digital sink connection.

-> Note that `mcu.digital` is an array-like port, and additional ports will appear as existing ones are connected.
+As `mcu.digital` is an array-like port, an additional empty port will appear as existing ones are connected.

-> Explicit pin assignments are supported, but `SimpleBoardTop` forces auto-assignment for simplicity in this tutorial.

 Repeat the same for the `gnd` port of both blocks.

 If you recompile now, the hatched fill should go away, but you'll get a bunch of errors.
 These mostly stem from the missing power source, which are indicated on the block visualizer with the red ports.

+> Explicit pin assignments are supported, but `SimpleBoardTop` forces auto-assignment for simplicity in this tutorial.

 ### Adding power and programming
 _In this section, you'll add and connect a power source and programming connector to fix errors._

-Repeat the add block flow with the `Pj_102a` barrel jack connector (you can search for `BarrelJack`), and the  `SwdCortexTargetHeader` (you can search for `swd` to find all the SWD connectors).
+Repeat the add block flow with the **Pj_102a** barrel jack connector (you can search for `BarrelJack`), and the **SwdCortexTargetHeader** (you can search for `swd` to find all the SWD connectors).

 Note that the inserted code for the barrel jack connector also has a, `voltage_out=RangeExpr()`.
 In general, the block insertion action will find required parameters (that don't have defaults) of blocks and insert them as arguments for you to fill out.
-Here, RangeExpr() means this parameter takes a range-valued (think numerical intervals) expression.
+Here, `RangeExpr()` means this parameter takes a range-valued (think numerical intervals) expression.
 Parameter values can only be set in the code editor.
-We'll arbitrarily pick 5 volts with a ±10% tolerance, so change the line of code to
+We'll arbitrarily pick **5v ±10%**, so change the line of code to

 ```python
 self.jack = self.Block(Pj_102a(voltage_out=5*Volt(tol=0.10)))